 However, whether these fruits and vegetables are best consumed with or without skin is often up for debate.

-Peels are often discarded due to preference, habit or in an attempt to reduce exposure to pesticides.
-However, removing the peels may result in removing one of the most nutrient-rich parts of the plant.
+Peels are often discarded due to preference or habit or in an attempt to reduce exposure to pesticides.
+However, removing the peels may mean removing one of the most nutrient-rich parts of the plant.

 This article takes a look at the science to determine whether fruit and vegetable peels are best removed or not.

 The amounts of nutrients they contain vary based on the type of fruit or vegetable.
 However, generally speaking, unpeeled produce contains higher amounts of vitamins, minerals, and other beneficial plant compounds than peeled produce does.

 Vegetable peels also contain significantly more fiber and antioxidants.
 For instance, up to 31% of the total amount of fiber in a vegetable can be found in its skin.
 What’s more, antioxidant levels can be up to 328 times higher in fruit peels than in pulp (

 Therefore, eating your fruits and vegetables unpeeled can truly increase your nutrient intake.

 Fruit and vegetable peels are rich in several nutrients, including fiber, vitamins, minerals, and antioxidants.
 Consuming the peel with the pulp can boost your total intake of these nutrients.